turingschool/backend-curriculum-site/module3/learning_goals.md

 ### Testing

 * Students are able to test external API consumption
-* Students are able to test internal API exposure
+* Students are able to test API exposure
 * Students are able to mock external HTTP requests using Webmock

 ### Object Oriented Programming